ciselab/ciselab-www/content/project/afr/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "AI for Fintech Research"
+title: AI for Fintech Research
+summary: >
-summary: "AI for Fintech Research (AFR) is a collaboration between ING and Delft University of Technology.
+  AI for Fintech Research (AFR) is a collaboration between ING and Delft University of Technology.
   The mission of AFR is to perform world-class research at the intersection of Artificial Intelligence, Data Analytics, and Software Analytics in the context of FinTech.
-AFR was launched in 2020, and will run for a period of five years."
+  AFR was launched in 2020, and will run for a period of five years.
 authors:
   - annibale-panichella
   - leonhard-applis